david8zhang/pirate-rpg/readme.md

 ## Easy wins

+- Instead of continuing with old map, have the player spawn into a completely new "zoned" map

 ## Meatier Stuff

-- Fix map inconsistencies after map re-adjustment offset

 ## Must haves for Alpha release: